datea/datea-embed/readme.md

 If you are interested in using or contributing to this project, or want toknow a litle bit more about us or the plattform, please feel free to contact us at contacto@datea.pe or via gitter (datea-gitter channel).

-If interested in in a deployment or new feature, we also provide commercial support.
+If interested in special a deployment or new feature, we also provide commercial support.

 The Datea Team